alwaysdata/documentation/sites/add-a-site/index.en.md

 {{< fig "images/admin-panel_add-site-general.en.png" "Add a site: general" >}}

 {{% notice warning %}}
 Adding all the addresses in this menu is mandatory to access them as sites.
+For example, to access a website on *www.exemple.org* and *example.org* both addresses must be added.
+Entering your domain in the Domains menu is not enough either.
 {{% /notice %}}

 - Configuration: specific to every type of site: